emacsen/changemonger/README.md

-While this program is covered under the AGPLv3, the data it returns (though modified through Changemonger) is subject to the terms and licenses of the data source, which is the ODbL 1.0 as of time of writing.
+While this program is covered under the AGPLv3, the data it returns (though modified through Changemonger) is subject to the terms and licenses of the data source.

 In addition, users of this program should be aware that mis-use of this program could easily run you afoul of OpenStreetMap Terms of